A HISTORY OF LUKE’S LUTHERAN CHURCH

 On March 4, 1951, Ramey and Himes, architects of Wichita, were engaged by the congregation to design a new church plant and student center.
 The Building Committee was Fred Hoppert, chairman; William Baehr, Sr., secretary; and Walter A. Wolgast, Arthur Meyer, Alfred Suelter, Elmer Frohn, and Glenn Klimek.
 The special Building Finance Committee was Arthur W. Torluemke, Chris Burkhardt, August Havenstein, Frank Werner, Arnold Moeller, Oscar Albrecht, John Kohring, and Henry Prueter.

 Preliminary plans for the new church were approved by the congregation on September 22, 1951 and Groundbreaking Ceremonies were held April 20, 1952.
 Actual excavation began the latter part of May.
-Cornerstone Laying Services were held September 7, 1952, with the Rev. Walter A. Meyer, president of the Kansas District, preaching.
+Cornerstone Laying Services were held September 7, 1952, with the Rev. Walter H. Meyer, president of the Kansas District, preaching.

 Records of Official Acts performed in the Sixth and Osage Church show 386 infant and adult baptisms; 217 confirmations, 137 marriages, and 29 funerals.
 As St. Luke’s moves to larger quarters, the congregation numbers 300 communicant members; 420 souls; and 140 Lutheran students under its spiritual care.